-I watched and soon saw the beautiful outline of Mt.
-Hood I
+While in Portland my nephew took me all over the city.
+We visited the parks and took a streetcar to go as high as possible up Portland Heights.
+The car ran up a steep incline on a track of cogs for a half a mile, and they could go no higher as it became too steep.
+We left the car on that level and had a very good view of the city.
+My nephew was very anxious that I should go higher, but the long stairways looked impossible to me.
+Still he insisted that I should to up one flight, offering to help me.
+So I went up the first flight of about thirty steps to the first landing.
+We sat down on a bench and took in the view.
+I had no thought of going higher but Arthur began to urge me to go higher, just another flight.
+He kept on until we got to the top.
+It was like climbing the hill of difficulty.
+We were glad when we got to the top, for the view was great.
 You could see Mt.
 Ranier one hundred miles away, Mt.
-St. Henen fourty milles and Mt.
+St. Helen forty miles and Mt.
 Hood sixty miles.
 All these great mountains God had weighed in his balance.
-You can have so much better conception of Gods great handwork.
-When you see his mighty creations.
+You can have so much better conception of God's great handiwork when you see his mighty creations.
 Owing to the clearness of the atmosphere which seems blue you could see a great distance.
 We could see Mt.
-Ranier ith a naked eye, it being fourteen thousand-four hundred fourty-four ft. bove sea level.
-A man kindly loaned us his field glasses which braught tout clearer.
-The coming down from the heights was nearly as tiresom s the going up, and we were tired enough when we reached home.
+Ranier with a naked eye, it being fourteen thousand-four hundred-forty-four ft. above sea level.
+A man kindly loaned us his binoculars which brought it out clearer.
+The coming down from the heights was nearly as tiresome as the going up, and we were tired enough when we reached home.

-Monday noon I boarded the O. R. & N. train for the east.
-We passed hrough a number of tunnelsand through the great alkalk desert.
-We starti in the afternoon and were in it about all night.
-In spight spite of the torm windows the white dust sifted through like snow and pilled up on the indow stlls.
-When I went to the lavatory in the morning I fould not use cap until I had rinced my face and hands in several waters.
-I had a camera and expected to take some views along the way, so when I came to the procedure got my camera upon the window sill but was so taken up with taking in the lew I forgot to snap it.
-When we came to the Snowquahma falls which was a cread of silver coming down the side of the rocks almost perpendictular or nearly 200 hundred feet.
-I forgot my camera again so I put it away and aught a little folder of views and enjoyed the scenes as we came to them.
+Monday noon I boarded the O.R.&N. train for the east.
+We passed through a number of tunnels and through the great alkali desert.
+We started in the afternoon and were in it about all night.
+In spite of the storm-windows the white dust sifted through like snow and pilled up on the window sills.
+When I went to the restroom in the morning I could not use soap until I had rinsed my face and hands several times.
+I had a camera and expected to take some pictures along the way, so when I came to the Needles I got my camera upon the window sill but was so taken up with taking in the view I forgot to snap it.
+When we came to the Snowquahma Falls which was a thread of silver coming down the side of the rocks almost perpendicular for nearly 200 feet I forgot my camera again so I put it away and bought a little folder of pictures and enjoyed the scenes as we came to them.

-The horse trail was a beautiful thread of silver pouring down several feet until it strikes a rock and flirts out like a horsetail.
+The horse tail was a beautiful thread of silver pouring down several feet until it strikes a rock and flirts out like a horsetail.